fmorenovr/fmorenovr.github.io/_posts/2017-05-05-Vim-A-Fast-Guide-for-Newcomers.md

 ---
 # Vim

-Vim is an advanced text editor that seeks to provide the power of the de-facto Unix editor 'Vi', with a more complete feature set.
+Vim is an advanced text editor that seeks to provide the power of the de-facto Unix editor `Vi`, with a more complete feature set.
 so, install it:

     sudo apt-get install vim